 Kidney or liver disease, and congestive heart failure are some of the common health problems that can lower the sodium levels in your body.
 These diseases can alter the level of sodium in your body by affecting the amount of fluid in your body.
 In addition, diarrhea, and vomiting can also deplete the level of sodium in your body.

-Who are at a Greater Risk?
+Who are at a Greater Risk of Water Intoxication?

 Older people who suffer from any of the medical conditions mentioned above are at a higher risk of suffering from hyponatremia.
 The reason is they take certain medications and as a result are more likely to get hyponatremia.
 In addition, people suffering from kidney problems, irrespective of their age can also suffer from water intoxication.